 Immune Aid Synergy Blend is a blend made by Plant Therapy combines Frankincense, tea tree, rosemary, lemon, eucalyptus, and orange to help boost immune system function.
 Find this protective essential oil in stores or online.

+Germ Fighter Synergy Blend is another blend by Plant Therapy that supports a healthy immune system and protects against seasonal threats.
+You can find this germ fighting blend in stores and online.
 There are some great back to school blends that you can make together as well that can boost the brain and lead to more motivation.

 Stay energized and ready all day long.